 The current truss bridge was originally constructed in 1942 and was re-constructed in 1944 after a severe storm destroyed the main span.
-The bridge has allowed motorists to travel both east and west across the Mississippi River for nearly 80 years.
+The bridge has allowed motorists to travel both east and west across the Mississippi River for 80 years.

-The Chester Bridge is a truss bridge originally constructed in 1942 to allow vehicles to cross the Mississippi River between Perryville, Missouri, and Chester, Illinois without using a ferry.
-The bridge was re-constructed in 1944 after a severe storm destroyed the main span.
+The Chester Bridge is a truss bridge originally constructed in 1942 to allow vehicles to cross the Mississippi River between Perryville, Missouri and Chester, Illinois without using a ferry.

 For More Information